course-details-portlet

 • Logics: Statements, arguments, basic proof theory.
 Mathematical induction.

-• Number theory: Divisibility and congruence, Euclid's algorithm, RSA as application.
+• Number theory: Divisibility and congruence, Euclid's algorithm, Diffie-Hellman as application.

 • Graph theory: Important types of graphs, graph isomorphy, trees.
 Graph theoretical algorithms, such as Prim's and Dijkstra's algorithms.

-• Combinatorics: Counting results related to quantities, functions, relations and graphs.
-Four standard formulas.
+• Combinatorics: Counting results related to quantities, functions and graphs.

 Learning outcome